dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 You must specify at least one syntax, symbol or operation kind when registering a syntax, symbol, or operation analyzer action respectively.
 Otherwise, the registered action will never be invoked during analysis.

-## RS1003: Unsupported SymbolKind argument when registering a symbol analyzer action.
+## RS1003: Unsupported SymbolKind argument when registering a symbol analyzer action

 |Item|Value|
 |-|-|